-Report Type Due Dates Submission Method (FY 2010) Data Submitted FPO and Grants Office Responsibility Mitigated FONSI 2 Issued by NTIA Internal Memo: Mitigated FONSI ■ FPO and Environmental Team: Responsible for working collaboratively to ensure that the requirements outlined in mitigated FONSIs are included in desk reviews and monitored during award period.
+Report Type Due Dates Submission Method (FY 2010) Data Submitted FPO and Grants Office Responsibility NTIA FONSI collaboratively to ensure that the requirements outlined in mitigated FONSIs are included in desk reviews and monitored during award period.

-The Grants Office and the BTOP FPOs each have responsibility with respect to the monitoring activities associated with recipient reporting.
+The Grants Office and the BTOP FPOs have joint responsibility with respect to the monitoring activities associated with recipient reporting.

-- The Grants Office has responsibility for tracking recipient registration on FederalReporting.gov and for reviewing recipient ARRA reports for timely and complete submission.
-Upon request, BTOP FPOs may support the Grants Officer in reminding recipients to register on FederalReporting.gov and submit ARRA reports.
-Per BTOP's agreements with the NOAA and NIST grants officers, BTOP FPOs may also support the Grants Officer in the agency's data quality review each quarter. - The Grants Office has responsibility for collecting and reviewing recipient financial reports, SF-425, for timely and complete submission.
-Upon request, BTOP FPOs may support the Grants Office in reminding recipients to submit reports.
-BTOP FPOs may review the content of recipient financial reports to assess overall recipient compliance and performance. - The BTOP FPOs have responsibility for tracking receipt and completeness of recipient BTOP quarterly and annual performance progress reports, as well as monitoring the information contained in the reports.
-The Grants Officer stores the reports in the recipient's official award file, but defers to the FPO for management and review of performance progress reports.
-FPOs will review the content of recipient performance progress reports to assess overall recipient compliance and performance.
-BTOP FPOs will advise GOs of any deficiencies and, if necessary, recommend corrective action.
+- The Grants Office is responsible for tracking recipient registration on FederalReporting.gov and for reviewing recipient ARRA reports for timely and complete submissions.
+Upon request, BTOP FPOs support the Grants Officer in ensuring that recipients register on FederalReporting.gov and submit ARRA reports.
+Per NTIA's agreements with the NOAA and NIST Grants Offices, BTOP FPOs may also support Grants Officers in the agency's data quality review each quarter as needed. - The Grants Office has responsibility for collecting and reviewing recipient financial reports (SF-425) for timely and complete submission.
+Upon request, BTOP FPOs support the Grants Office in reminding recipients to submit reports.
+BTOP FPOs may review the content of recipient financial reports to assess overall recipient compliance and performance. - The BTOP FPOs have responsibility for ensuring grant recipients' quarterly and annual performance progress reports are timely and complete.
+They also may validate the information contained in the reports via site visits or comparing it to data collected elsewhere, such as their financial reports.
+FPOs will review the content of these performance progress reports to assess recipient compliance and performance.
+BTOP FPOs will advise Grants Offices of any deficiencies and, if necessary, recommend corrective action.